davidstutz/superpixel-benchmark/docs/DOXYGEN.md

     sudo apt-get install doxygen

-on Ubuntu.
+on Ubuntu 14.04.
 Afterwards, copy the images in `docs/` into `docs/html`!